refinedev/refine/documentation/docs/api-references/providers/auth-provider.md

 ### `getUserIdentity`

-User data can be accessed within the app by returning a resolved Promise in `getUserIdentity` method.
+User data can be accessed within the app by returning a resolved Promise in the `getUserIdentity` method.

 ```tsx title="auth-provider.ts"
 const authProvider = {